jbox-web/ajax-datatables-rails/README.md

 this [Railscast](http://railscasts.com/episodes/340-datatables).
 I needed to implement a similar solution in a couple projects I was working on, so I extracted a solution into a gem.

+The final goal of this gem is to **generate a JSON** content that will be given to JQuery Datatable.
+All the datatable customizations (header, tr, td, css classes, width, height, etc, etc) **must** take place in the [javascript definition](#wire-up-the-javascript) of the datatable.
+JQuery Datatable is a very powerful tool with a lot of customizations available.
+Take the time to [read the doc](https://datatables.net/reference/option/).

 ## ORM support